-Another gastric bypass procedure is called Adjustable Gastric Binding.
+Another gastric bypass procedure is called Adjustable Gastric Banding.
 With this procedure, nothing is removed or altered.
-A tight band is placed around near the top of the stomach to help restrict the intake of the person.
-This also delays the emptying of the stomach resulting in fewer calories consumed over a longer period of time.
+A tight band is placed near the top of the stomach to help restrict the intake of the person.
+This also delays the emptying of the stomach, resulting in fewer calories consumed over a longer period of time.

 Vertical Banded Gastroplasty is a procedure where the upper part of the stomach near the esophagus is stapled vertically, making a small pouch.
 A band is then placed at the end of the pouch to delay emptying.
 This procedure also does not alter absorption.